rcardin/functional-portfolio/README.md

 # functional-portfolio
-An toy implementation of a portfolio application that uses functional domain modeling and functional programming
+A toy implementation of a portfolio application that uses functional domain modeling and functional programming